geudde/attic-chest/pages/02.season-1/09.meeting-09/08.constellation-4/docs.md

 If with us you will go, by the road we’ll explain
 The boon which we long have desired to obtain
 In here, our return shall Roberto attend,
-When with him to the earth we will once more descend.
+When with him to the Earth we will once more descend.
 As upwards they mounted, Cyllenius afar,
 Discovered poor Peg laid on many a star,
 Who hungry and tired, long before had attacked.